1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsSmall Operating Grants is sponsored by Oregon Arts Commission.
-The Oregon Arts Commission offers Small Operating Grants to arts organizations with annual budgets under $150,000 to support ongoing artistic and outreach programming.
+This program provides operating support to small arts organizations throughout Oregon with annual budgets under $150,000.
+It aims to increase support for arts providers, especially in rural and under-resourced regions, and ensures access to arts programming.

 Get alerted about grants like this